 It was clear at Copenhagen Fashion Summit 2019 that there is an urgency and united ambition to act now.
 The discussions and debates emphasised that companies must collaborate now, more than ever, to rectify the harmful consequences of the fashion industry and combat the climate crisis, resource scarcity and social implications.
 According to new findings in the Pulse of the Fashion industry 2019 update, if the current pace of change does not improve, fashion will continue to be a net contributor to climate change, and the Paris Agreement’s objective of keeping global warming below 1.5 degrees Celsius during the remainder of this century will not be achieved.
 The Summit provided a forum for stakeholders to come together and rewrite fashion to safeguard the planet.

-Eva Kruse, CEO and President of Global Fashion Agenda, said: “We can solve the planet’s and the industry’s biggest issues – if we work together and take action now.
+Eva Kruse, CEO of Global Fashion Agenda, said: “We can solve the planet’s and the industry’s biggest issues – if we work together and take action now.
 We need bold leadership to accelerate the change and push policymakers to support this journey.”

 Leading brands and organisations unveiled new initiatives